Coronavirus and travel insurance

 I have travel booked later this year.
 Can I still go?

-You’ll need to keep checking the FCO advice for that destination to see if restrictions have been lifted.
-You can sign up for FCO updates on specific destinations.
+You’ll need to keep checking the FCDO advice for that destination to see if restrictions have been lifted.
+You can sign up for FCDO updates on specific destinations.
 Also keep checking with your travel provider.

 Entry restrictions for travellers